Academic Programs

 4. Offer micro-credentialing certificates to support flexible, skills-based professional development.

-5. Foster interdisciplinary research and collaboration among faculty and students.
+5. Foster interdisciplinary research and collaboration among faculty

 6. Align programs with industry demands and global trends to ensure relevance and impact.